Justinian I: Nika riots

 In January 532, partisans of the chariot racing factions in Constantinople, normally rivals, united against Justinian in a revolt that has become known as the Nika riots.
 They forced him to dismiss Tribonian and two of his other ministers, and then attempted to overthrow Justinian himself and replace him with the senator Hypatius, who was a nephew of the late emperor Anastasius.
 While the crowd was rioting in the streets, Justinian considered fleeing the capital by sea, but eventually decided to stay, apparently on the prompting of his wife Theodora, who refused to leave.
 In the next two days, he ordered the brutal suppression of the riots by his generals Belisarius and Mundus.
 Procopius relates that 30,000 unarmed civilians were killed in the Hippodrome.
 Justinian had Anastasius' nephews executed.
 (Note: According to one source, this came at Theodora's insistence, and apparently against his own judgment.)

+The damage caused by the riots was extensive.
+The rioters destroyed governmental buildings, state archives, hospices, hospitals and charitable institutions.
+The patients of the Hospice of Samson were all killed during the riots and the fires caused by the rioters reached as far as the Baths of Zeuxippus, which contained famous statues and monuments.
 The destruction that took place during the revolt provided Justinian with an opportunity to carry out his building program in Constantinople, most notably the architectural innovation of the domed Hagia Sophia.